 You should always try to obtain urgently needed services from network providers.
-However, if providers are temporarily unavailable or inaccessible and it is not reasonable to wait to obtain care from your network provider when the network becomes available, we will cover urgently needed services that you get from an out-of-network provider.
+However, if providers are temporarily unavailable or inaccessible and it is not reasonable to wait to obtain care from your network provider, we will cover urgently needed services that you get from an out-of-network provider.